MillerLab-UCDavis/Voxit/README.md

 Acknowledgments:

 When you cite the Ellis SAaC algorithm, please include the article:
 Lee, B.S. and D.P.W.
 Ellis.
-Noise robust pitch tracking by subband autocorrelation classificationî. in Interspeech.
+Noise robust pitch tracking by subband autocorrelation classification‚Äù. in Interspeech.
 2012.
 Portland.

 As per M. Morise's request on Github https://github.com/mmorise/World, when you cite the latest version of WORLD in your article, please include the following:
 [1] M. Morise, F. Yokomori, and K. Ozawa: WORLD: a vocoder-based high-quality speech synthesis system for real-time applications, IEICE transactions on information and systems, vol. E99-D, no. 7, pp. 1877-1884, 2016.